 - 1 tbsp (heaping) ginger garlic paste (make this by blending or crushing 3-4 cloves garlic and a 1-inch piece of ginger)

-- 1 tbsp (heaping) coriander powder
+- 1 tbsp (heaping) ground coriander

 - 1 teaspoon cayenne (or paprika for less heat)